 Both schools improved reading comprehension scores and as predicted, Pilgreen’s program with a commitment to all 8 factors showed a higher gain in reading comprehension.
 Both schools improved in students enjoyment of pleasure reading as assessed by a Student Attitude survey.
 Once again, Pilgreen’s group saw higher gains.

 Interestingly, Pilgreen’s school showed an increase in more frequent engagement in outside pleasure reading but the comparison school showed a decline.
 At the minimum, there seems to be a correlation to the amount of accessibility of reading materials at each program with this data.
 Lastly, both schools show students increased the variety of their reading sources, once again with Pilgreen’s school showing higher gains.

-Pilgreen ends the chapter with thoughts about the implications of the study.
+Pilgreen ends chapter 4 of SSR Handbook with thoughts about the implications of the study.
 She states, “In my view, how students feel about reading is the most important concern of teachers who are starting a new SSR program.
 Once students actually start to enjoy reading on a regular basis, reading comprehension logically develops” on page 41.
 There seems to be an obvious which comes first, the chicken or the egg, type of problem here but I’m also convinced that one of my major goals as an educator is to offer as much encouragement, opportunity and consistency to guide students to enjoy reading.
 What other items that are in our control can affect their lives outside of our school buildings as much?
 The more they can comprehend, the more adaptable they will become as workers and citizens later in life.